-One of the design’s major challenges was to find an efficient solution to supply energy and HVAC to such an immense building.
-The result will be its very own central energy plant with a 40 megawatt generator backup capacity, providing 100% redundancy in case of supply failure.
-The design will also feature a chilled water plant which will include: a 1.1 million litre domestic water storage tank and a quadraplex pumping system sized at 10,300 l/min (2750 GPM); 350,000 litre fire water storage tanks with two electric fire pumps sized at 3,800 l/min (1,000 GPM) and a cooling tower make-up storage tank of 1.7 million litres.
+Efficient water use was also a key requirement.
+Our design features a chilled water plant with a 1.1 million litre domestic water storage tank, a quadraplex pumping system sized at 10,300 l/min (2,750 GPM), 350,000 litre fire water storage tanks with two electric fire pumps sized at 3,800 l/min (1,000 GPM), and a cooling tower makeup storage tank of 1.7 million litres.

 The solutions we have developed for KCH have been devised by our experts from around the world working together as a team.
 We worked on the concept phase of the central utilities and energy plant in Dallas and oversaw the design and development in Canada, including the air handling floor and building tower.
 Local ICT support was provided in Dubai.
 Buildings and Information Modelling (BIM), and drafting support, was provided by our team in India